-ALAC Statement on the Proposed Renewal of the .ORG Registry Agreement
+ALAC Statement on the Proposed Renewals of the .ORG, .BIZ and .INFO Registry Agreements

 Background

-The proposed renewal of the .ORG Registry Agreement, along with those for .BIZ, .INFO and .ASIA, are the latest in a series of Registry Agreement renewals over the last several years.
-In most cases, the proposed renewal Agreement followed (with some variations) the form of the then-current “base Registry Agreement,” first developed for use with “new gTLD” registries.
+The proposed renewals of the .ORG, .BIZ, and .INFO Registry Agreements are the latest in a series of Registry Agreement renewals over the last several years.
+In most cases, the proposed renewal Agreement followed (with some variations) the form of the then-current “base Registry Agreement” of 31 July 2017, first developed for use with “new gTLD” registry operators.
 These renewals have included Registry Agreements for .COOP, .MUSEUM, .NET, .MOBI, .TEL, .CAT, .PRO, .JOBS, and .TRAVEL.

-ALAC generally refrained from commenting on these prior proposed Registry Agreement renewals, with the exception of the proposed renewal of the .NET Registry Agreement.
-Unlike most other renewals, the proposed .NET renewal Agreement did not adopt the form of the then-current base Registry Agreement.
-Instead, the proposed renewal agreement was based on the .NET Registry Agreement it was replacing, with modifications agreed between ICANN and Verisign, along with certain provisions from the base Registry Agreement and certain provisions incorporated into legacy gTLD Registry Agreements (e.g., the 2013 .ORG Registry Agreement).
-In June 2017, the ALAC submitted the following statement (quoted here in its entirety):
+The ALAC generally refrained from commenting on these prior proposed Registry Agreement renewals, with the exception of the proposed renewal of the .NET Registry Agreement in 2017.
+This is because unlike most other renewals, the then-proposed .NET renewal Agreement did not adopt the form of the then-current base Registry Agreement.
+Instead, it was based on the .NET Registry Agreement it was replacing, with modifications agreed between ICANN and Verisign, Inc (as the .NET Registry Operator), along with certain provisions from the base Registry Agreement and certain provisions incorporated into legacy gTLD Registry Agreements (e.g., the 2013 .ORG Registry Agreement).
+Thus, in June 2017, the ALAC submitted the following statement (quoted here in its entirety):

 The ALAC does not have any comment to make on the changes to the content of the contract overall as we believe that much of it has been predetermined by agreement.
 However, the increasing cost of .NET domains is a concern as it would make them unaffordable and thus an accessibility issue for end-users, especially for those in already underserved regions.
 The proposed 10% annual increase which all goes to the registry is significantly high and should be re-considered.
 A query was raised as to whether or how .NET funds are returned to serve the Internet community in line with the redistribution of .org funds into the community by the Internet Society, to support Internet development.

-To be accurate, the provision in the .NET Agreement allowed a 10% maximum price increase (i.e., a “cap”); it did not compel a 10% price increase.
-In the case of .NET, this distinction was largely a formality, since Verisign (the .NET Registry Operator) had in fact instituted the full 10% price increase each year since at least 2005.
+To be accurate, the provision in the .NET Registry Agreement allowed a 10% maximum annual price increase (i.e., a “cap”); it did not compel a 10% price increase.
+In the case of .NET, this distinction was largely a formality, since Verisign had in fact instituted the full 10% price increase each year since at least 2005.

-The current .ORG Registry Agreement includes the 10% price cap provision, as do the current .BIZ and .INFO Registry Agreements.
-The current .ASIA Registry Agreement does not.

-There is no price cap in the proposed .ORG Registry Agreement, consistent with the base Registry Agreement, the current .ASIA Registry Agreement, and the proposed .BIZ and .INFO Registry Agreements.
-The Public Comment page offers the following explanation for this shift:

-Pricing for Domain Name Registrations and Registry Services (Section 2.10 of the .info renewal agreement): In alignment with the base registry agreement, the price cap provisions in the current .ORG agreement, which limited the price of registrations and allowable price increases for registrations, are removed from the .ORG renewal agreement.
-Protections for existing registrants will remain in place in line with the base registry agreement.
-This change will not only allow the .ORG renewal agreement to better conform with the base registry agreement, but also takes into consideration the maturation of the domain name market and the goal of treating the Registry Operator equitably with operators of new gTLDs and other legacy gTLDs utilizing the base registry agreement.

 Statement